 A 2017 seed investment, Ticket Group has developed a next-generation ticketing platform for the leisure and attractions industry.
 Since launch of the product in 2017, the company has sold and deployed across Europe and the US and is now processing tens of millions of dollars in ticket revenue annually.

-Since Avonmore's investment, monthly reoccurring revenue has grown rapidly and their service is now being used by fast-growing brand name customers such as Just Eat, Transferwise, TSB and Deliveroo to identify key customer issues and minimise customer churn.
+Since Avonmore's investment Chattermill’s analytics is increasingly being used by fast-growing brand name customers such as Just Eat, Transferwise, TSB and Deliveroo to identify key customer issues and minimise customer churn.

 Trouva, by Streethub